Isle of Anglesey

 The stretch of coastline between Aberdyfi and Tywyn is one of the best locations in Wales for bass fishing.
 This stretch is known as Trefeddian and is a prolific mark for bass, mackerel, grey mullet, flounder, black bream and specimen sized tope.

 Further along at Tonfannau, where the River Dysynni flows out into Cardigan Bay, is an ancient causeway called Sarn Y Bwlch, where lure fishing for bass can be fast and furious.
-I have fished here with local angler and guide Mathew Rickard, who is an expert when it comes to this method of fishing.
+I have fished here with local angler and guide Mathew Rickard, of Bass Fishing Wales, who is an expert when it comes to this method of fishing.
 After watching a bass taking your surface lure you will truly be 'hooked' on this style of fishing.

 Aberdyfi itself is a beautiful seaside village with many fine restaurants – head to Seabreeze for some of the best coastal dining around.